tokenami/tokenami/README.md

 - Built-in style deduping thanks to object merging and token-based atomic CSS e.g passing color through style prop will overwrite internal declaration: `style={{ '--color': 'red', ...props.style }}`
 - Styles can be dynamic so `style={{ '--margin-top': size === 'lg' ?
 '22px' : '17px' }}` works
 - Styles can be shorthand with custom aliases if preferred e.g. `style={{ '--c': 'red' }}` for color
+- Debugging in dev tools is simpler because style attribute styles are grouped
 - Smaller stylesheet thanks to token-based atomic CSS

 ![CleanShot 2023-06-19 at 15 31 01](https://github.com/jjenzz/tokenami/assets/175330/59286ddf-19e3-41a8-aeb7-7726c48a6775)